influasher/wad2_grp12/README.md

 2. **Environmental Variables:**

 Create a .env file within the backend directory.
 Do reach out to us if you need the Supabase and OpenAI keys.
+This will be provided in the zip file

 ```env
 OPENAI_API_KEY=<your-openai-api-key>